cachapa/BottomNavigation/README.md

 ### Usage

 Currently the library isn't published anywhere.
-You'll have to either import the project manually.
+You'll have to import the project manually.

 Add `BottomNavigationView` as to the bottom of your layout: